belbert/VCVTB/IN/README.md

 PostProcessing
 ------------
-If everything went well EnergyPlus output is automatically transferred to MySQL.
+If everything went well and if MySQL is correctly linked (Make sure the MySQL server is running!)
+EnergyPlus output is automatically transferred to MySQL.
 Automatic PostProcessing in the form of VCVTB Report Sheets can be performed.
-However, I usually comment it out to have more control over the process.
+I usually comment this out to have more control over the process unless I want to do comparative studies.

 Additional postprocessing: